MicrosoftDocs/Viva/Viva/insights/advanced/analyst/power-bi-connector.md

 audience: Admin
 ---

-# Connect through the Power BI Connector
+# Connect to Viva Insights using the Power BI Connector

-To connect your Viva Insights data to Power BI through the [Power BI connector](/connectors/powerbi/), follow these steps:
+To connect your Viva Insights data to Power BI using the [Power BI connector](/connectors/powerbi/), follow these steps:

 1. In Power BI Desktop:
     1. Select **Get Data** in the ribbon.